Mattress Support Layers Explained: A DIY Guide

 These foams act as a solid platform for the comfort layers above them.
 They’re especially useful in:

 Pro Tip: If you’re a heavier sleeper or building for long-term durability, a latex support layer almost always outlasts polyfoam.
-It’s more expensive, but may be worth the investment.
+It’s more expensive, but may well be worth the investment.

 Why DIYers use firm foams